September 5, 2025

 The theoretical foundations of Differential Reinforcement of Alternative actions (DRA) are firmly anchored in B.F.
 Skinner's principles of operant conditioning, which assert that actions are shaped by their consequences.
 DRA operates on the principle that strengthening an alternative action can effectively reduce the frequency of an unwanted behavior.
 Numerous studies support this method, demonstrating that rewards significantly enhance the likelihood of an action being repeated, while withholding rewards for the undesired conduct aids in its reduction.

 Erin S. Petscher noted, "While not all studies met the Task Force criteria, many still served as an example of DRA in ABA, significantly contributing to the DRA in ABA body of literature."
-Understanding the reasons behind actions enables practitioners to select appropriate alternative options for support, thereby enhancing the effectiveness of DRA in ABA for behavior modification.
+Understanding the reasons behind actions enables practitioners to select appropriate alternative options for support, thereby in ABA for behavior modification.

 For instance, a case study on managing self-harm illustrated how DRA in ABA was applied to support calm-down techniques, leading to a notable reduction in such behaviors.
 This approach not only promotes positive behavioral changes but also empowers individuals to cultivate more adaptive skills.
 Furthermore, DRA can significantly enhance communication skills in children, underscoring its practical applications across various settings.